bazq3D/bazq-discordrp/README.md

 2- Paste it to your resources folder

-3- Go here "https://discord.com/developers/applications" and create and application
+3- Go here "https://discord.com/developers/applications" and create an application

   i- Names , Description will be your discord presence